Gluten-Free & Vegan Mini Berry Tarts

-- Coconut cream can be bought on it’s own here or at Trader Joe’s.
+- Coconut cream can be bought at most grocery stores, I love the Thai Kitchen brand.
 If you can’t find it that way, you can purchase regular full-fat coconut milk and place it in the fridge overnight – when you open the can, scrape off the thickened top layer and measure that.
 You should get about 1 cup from a 14.5 oz. can.

 Keywords: berry tart, mini tarts, mini berry tarts, coconut cream, vegan tarts